ic-home iconCreative InsightsThe story of MAPPA studio: legendary japanese animation company

-The story of MAPPA studio: Legendary Japanese animation company
+The story of MAPPA studio: legendary japanese animation company

 In just over a decade, Japanese animation studio MAPPA has established itself as a modern anime industry powerhouse, producing some of the biggest anime series of recent years as well as several hugely popular anime movies.